Severe Thunderstorm Warning until SUN 7:45 PM CDT

 …A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 745 PM CDT

-At 724 PM CDT, a severe thunderstorm was located near Lyle, or 13
+At 643 PM CDT, a severe thunderstorm was located near Chatfield, or

 SOURCE…Radar indicated.